 Using Configuration Templates to Enable NetFlow

 Deploying TNF is relatively simple, but FNF can be challenging.
 Cisco Prime Infrastructure greatly simplifies managing NetFlow end to end.
 You can follow the design, deploy, operate, report model for NetFlow as well.
 You can design the NetFlow template by going to Design > Configuration Templates > My Templates > OOTB > Collecting Traffic Statistics.
-This will open the NetFlow v9 templates as shown in the figure below.
+This will open the NetFlow v9 templates as shown in the figure above.
 You can fill in all the meta-data at the top of the template and save as a new template.
 The next step is to publish the template so that it becomes available for other members to deploy the template.
-Note that the default port for NetFlow for Cisco Prime Infrastructure 1.2 is 9991 and cannot be changed in this release.
+Note that the default port for NetFlow for Cisco Prime Infrastructure 1.3 is 9991 and cannot be changed in this release.

 TIP: Samplicator (Not tested nor supported by TAC) may be used to point all devices to send NetFlow to one place.
 Samplicator can then fork out NetFlow data to multiple Cisco Prime Infrastructure instances as desired.

 Now that the template is published, the next task is to deploy the template so that we can configure devices to start sending NetFlow data to Cisco Prime Infrastructure.
 Go to Deploy > Configuration Templates, find Collecting Traffic Statistics in the list, and click Deploy.
-You will see the Template Deployment modal pop-up window (see figure above).
+You will see the Template Deployment modal pop-up window (see figure below).
 Select the device or devices, fill in the values, and click Apply to accept the changes.
 You can fill in values for each device or you can use the export to/import from a spreadsheet option for quick data entry.
 Click the CLI Properties to see the CLI that is generated from the values provided.
 Finally, schedule your job to enable NetFlow on the devices.

 Check Whether NetFlow Data Are Coming or Not

 We have now enabled NetFlow on the devices, but how do we know whether or not Cisco Prime Infrastructure is receiving it?
 A quick way to tell is to go to Design > Monitoring Templates and see if there are multiple NetFlow instances for each unique NetFlow template.
-Normally you will see a template (as shown below) as Flexible_NetFlow-nnnnnnnn (where nnnnnnnn is the random number mapped per template).
+Normally you will see a template (as shown on below) as Flexible_NetFlow-nnnnnnnn (where nnnnnnnn is the random number mapped per template).
 Once you click that template, the right pane will show template details.
 The bottommost portion (see figure below), Exporting Devices, should tell us which device is using/sending the NetFlow for that template.
 The middle portion of the same template shows all the attributes sent in that template.
 You may also run a report by choosing Report > Report Launch Pad > Raw NetFlow Reports and selecting the same NetFlow template.
 Click New to generate a new report.
 Specify all the details and run the report to see if you are really getting any data from this device based on what was configured.
 All NetFlow-pertinent dashlets will also start populating automatically.